 - There will then be 15 minutes discussion with the panel

 - This will be followed by a further 10 minutes of discussion with presenter not present whilst the panel document feedback.
-One member of the panel with the relevant expertise will be designated as lead contact who will then produce written feedback within 14 days
+The designated member of the panel who is lead for the proposal will summarise the discussion and feedback to the applicant verbally.

-- Written feedback will be received within 14 days
+- Written feedback will be sent within 14 days

 - The nominated lead contact will be available for further advice

-- The trial can be re-presented at a subsequent sandpit session if further advice is required
+- The study can be re-presented at a subsequent sandpit session if further advice is required

 For more information about how the sandpit sessions work and the assistance they can offer you may wish to read Mr Tim Rattay's article on taking a proposal to one of the sessions.
 To download the article please click here

-For information about when the next session is being held or to discuss further, please contact Lucy Davies at email@example.com
+For information about when the next session is being held or to discuss further, please contact Lena Sebova at email@example.com